Fitness

 undefined

-When looking at the big picture of exercise's role in a comprehensive health program, it is important not to overlook some of the most basic mental health questions.
-One question that may come to mind is whether an individual experiencing depressive symptoms is choosing not to exercise or if the lack of exercise is compounding the level of depression.
-The answer likely lies somewhere in the middle, varying from individual to individual.
+When considering the role of exercise in a comprehensive health program, it’s crucial to address some of the fundamental mental health questions.
+One key questions is whether individuals experiencing depressive symptoms are choosing not to exercise, or if the lack of exercise is exacerbating their depression.
+The answer likely lies somewhere in between, as it varies from person to person.

-An initial education period may be essential to overcome the first hurdle to incorporate a comprehensive health program.
-Often times it is the preconceived notions or beliefs we hold that keep us from beginning, continuing or changing.
-Feeling limited or obligated to adhere to a strict, particular form of physical activity can be a strong reason for one choosing not to participate.
-By overcoming this repeatedly reported limiting factor, we can then focus on the previously mentioned FITT principles that apply.
+An initial education period is often essential to overcoming the first hurdle in incorporating a comprehensive health program.
+Many times, it is our preconceived notions or beliefs that prevent us from starting, continuing, or changing our exercise routines.
+Feeling constrained by the need to adhere to a strict or specific form of physical activity can be a significant barrier to participation.
+By addressing and overcoming this commonly reported limitation, we can then focus on applying the FITT (Frequency, Intensity, Time, and Type) principles.

-An additional aspect to consider is appropriate short and long term goal setting.
-Following a tailored educational period, goals may provide even greater motivation and clarity moving forward.
-Gordon et al. results show "resistance exercise training significantly reduced depressive symptoms among adults regardless of health status, total prescribed volume of RET, or significant improvements in strength."
-(20) By clearly defining one's goals, you can more effectively navigate and accurately assess progress without getting caught up in commonly sought after areas of improvement.
-A more nuanced, personalized assessment, implementation and ultimately review is likely better suited for mental/cognitive goals.
+An important consideration in any comprehensive health program is setting both short and long-term goals.
+Following a tailored educational period, goal setting can provide greater motivation and a clearer direction moving forward.
+Research results have shown "resistance exercise training significantly reduced depressive symptoms among adults, regardless of health status, the total prescribed volume of training, or significant improvements in strength".
+By clearly defining your goals, you can more effectively navigate your progress, avoiding distractions from commonly sought-after areas of improvement.
+A more nuanced, personalized approach to assessment, implementation, and review is better suited to achieving mental and cognitive goals.

-By starting with the end goal in mind, you allow for various strategies, preferences and timelines to be implemented.
-A skilled trainer can ensure these defined goals get met and allow for flexibility along the way.
-By understanding some of the current limitations, both cognitively and physically, a trainer can assess the best course of action.
-An ongoing dialogue is essential to appropriate variation within an exercise inclusive treatment plan.
-Outside the scope of a fitness trainer, you may be taking part in addition forms of therapy.
-Exercise and other forms of therapy should not be thought of as competitors for greater benefits, rather tools of compounding interest.
-Schuch et al. reports that among those with MDD, exercise compared to psychological treatments showed no significant effects.
-However, both individually showed significant positive effects, further supporting that exercise is a viable adjunct treatment to other forms of therapy.
-(21)
+Starting with the end goal in mind allows for the implementation of various strategies, preferences, and timelines.
+A skilled trainer can ensure that these defined goals are met, while allowing for flexibility along the way.
+By understanding your current cognitive and physical limitations, a trainer can assess the best course of action, making adjustments as necessary.
+Ongoing communication is crucial for providing appropriate variation within an exercise-inclusive treatment plan.
+Outside of the scope of fitness, you may also be participating in additional forms of therapy.
+Exercise and other therapeutic methods should not be viewed as competing for greater benefits, but rather as complementary tools that enhance each other.
+Again, researches have found that while exercise and psychological treatments for major depressive disorder (MDD) had no significant difference in their effects, both individually showed significant positive results, further supporting the idea that exercise can serve as a valuable adjunct to other forms of therapy.

 undefined